Mike DeWine, Governor

 Q21: How often am I required to renew my license?

-You are required to renew your license once every two years by June 30th of every even numbered year.
+You are required to renew your license once every two years.
+Licenses expire two years from date of issuance and then every two years thereafter.

 Q22: What can happen if I do not renew my license?